jfowl/server/README.md

 ## Related Tools

-Our community has created related tools, we'd like to highlight [codimd-cli](https://github.com/codimd/cli) which lets you use CodiMD from the comfort of your command line.
+Our community has created related tools, we'd like to highlight [hedgedoc-cli](https://github.com/codimd/cli) which lets you use HedgeDoc from the comfort of your command line.

 ## License